deeplearning4j/deeplearning4j/gettingstarted.md

 ###<a name="source">Working With Source</a>

+We highly recommend downloading the [Deeplearning4j JAR files from Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), rather than working with source, unless you plan on making significant commits to the project (which are always welcome, of course).

 For a deeper dive, check out our [Github repo](https://github.com/SkymindIO/deeplearning4j/).
 If you want to develop for Deeplearning4j, install Github for [Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
 Then git clone the repository, and run this command for Maven:

       mvn clean install -DskipTests -Dmaven.javadoc.skip=true